Pre-Distillation of Magic States via Composite Schemes

 \section{Abstract}

 Magic state distillation (MSD) is a cornerstone of fault-tolerant quantum computing, enabling non-Clifford gates via state injection into stabilizer circuits.
 However, the substantial overhead of current MSD protocols remains a major obstacle to scalable implementations.
 We propose a general framework for \emph{pre-distillation}, based on composite pulse sequences that suppress systematic errors in the generation of magic states.
-Unlike typical composite designs that target simple gates such as $X$, $Z$, or Hadamard, our schemes directly implement the non-Clifford $\mT$ gate with enhanced robustness.
+While most composite designs target simple gates such as $X$, $Z$, or Hadamard, our schemes directly implement the non-Clifford $\mT$ gate with enhanced robustness to the targeted systematic errors.
 We develop composite sequences tailored to the dominant control imperfections in superconducting, trapped-ion, neutral-atom, and integrated photonic platforms.
 To quantify improvement in the implementation, we introduce an operationally motivated fidelity measure specifically tailored to the $\mT$ gate: the T-magic error, which captures the gate’s effectiveness in preparing high-fidelity magic states.
 We further show that the error in the channel arising from the injection of faulty magic states scales linearly with the leading-order error of the states.
-Across all platforms, our approach yields high-fidelity $\mT$ gates with reduced noise, lowering the number of distillation levels by up to three.
-This translates to exponential savings in qubit overhead and offers a practical path toward more resource-efficient universal quantum computation.
+Within the systematic-error-dominated regimes considered, this approach lowers the number of required distillation levels by up to three across the platforms we study, translating to substantial qubit-overhead savings and offering a practical route toward more resource-efficient universal quantum computation.